Sophietje/Verification-Tool-Overview/Tools/Diffy.md

 ?

 #### Expected input thing:
-C program, arrays need to be stack allocated instead of malloc'd.
+C program with assertions, arrays need to be stack allocated instead of malloc'd.

 #### Expected input format:
-C program: similar format to what is used for SV-COMP
+C program: similar format to what is used for SV-COMP.
+Assertions are expressed as `__VERIFIER_assert(...)`

 #### Expected output:
 `DIFFY_VERIFICATION_SUCCESSFUL` when the given post-condition is verified.